(Disclosure: Some of the links below may be affiliate links)

 There is a 70’000 dollar difference just for starting in a better time!

 One thing is vital: if the markets are going up, you will withdraw less yearly relative to your portfolio value!
-On the contrary, in the first scenario, every year you withdrew more than 4% of your portfolio!
+On the contrary, in the first scenario, every year, you withdrew more than 4% of your portfolio!

 How to fight it?

 There is another thing that many people do not understand!
 The withdrawal rate is based on the initial portfolio, not the current one.
 If your portfolio is going up, you do not want to spend more.
 It is possible, of course.
 But then, this is not a Safe Withdrawal Rate as we know them.

 And as your portfolio go down, you will have an effective withdrawal rate higher than your safe withdrawal rate!

 There are several ways to be prepared for that.
 First, you could have some buffer of cash.
 When the markets are up, you withdraw from your portfolio.
 And when the markets are down, you withdraw from the cash buffer.
 Some people do not like that because cash loses value quickly.
-But a one year buffer could go a long way to help you not withdrawing when your portfolio is down!
+But a one-year buffer could go a long way to help you not withdraw when your portfolio is down!

 Another way to mitigate this is to plan for ways to cut down your expenses if you need it.
 If you can cut your costs by 25%, for instance, for the bad years, this could prevent you from withdrawing at the worst time.

 But the most crucial part is to be aware of these risks.
 If you know it, your plan will be stronger than most!

 7. People blindly trust in the Trinity Study

 I find it quite alarming that tons of people are citing the Trinity Study as the Holy Grail, but they do not know much about it.